Cleveland Traumatic Brain Injury Lawyer

 Traumatic Brain Injury Rehabilitation

 An individual who suffers a moderate to severe traumatic brain injury will typically require rehabilitation to regain their ability to perform daily activities.
-The type and duration of therapy depends on how severe the injury was and the part of the brain that was affected.
+The type and duration of therapy depend on how severe the injury was and the part of the brain that was affected.
 Rehabilitation may include a combination of the following:

 - Physical therapy